Saad888/AutoSynthesis/README.md

-Autosynth should be working as of 6.08.
+Autosynth should be working as of 6.2.
 Future patches should not break the application.

 WARNING: This application is **not** compatible with current versions of XIV Alexander.
-Will be looking into this.
-For now if you want to use autosynth, please disable XIV Alexander or use the NoClippy plugin
+Please disable XIV Alexander or use the NoClippy plugin

 ALSO WARNING: F10 does not seem to be working as a keybind any longer.